Using Your VA Benefits at UNO

 Transfer of Benefits

 There are many different benefits available to active duty, guard, reserve, and veteran students.
 For detailed questions or assistance, give our office a call.
-Students using VA benefits need to submit the Certificate of Eligibility (this will be mailed to you by the VA once your application is approved).
+If you are using benefits for the first time at UNO, follow these steps to ensure timely processing of your benefit:

 Keep in mind that processing the certification can take the VA some time.
 Because of this, we will put a veteran’s extension on your student account until the end of term to avoid any late fees.

 Some students depend on using federal financial aid (Pell grants, loans, etc.) for living assistance.
 Federal law mandates that financial aid must be applied to your account if there is a balance, and federal financial aid will disburse before your VA benefits typically do.
 This puts some students in a difficult financial situation.